revvy02/lyra/docs/getting-started.md

 ## Importing Existing Data

-If you're migrating from another system, you can import your existing data:
+If you're migrating from another DataStore library, you can import your existing data:

 ```lua
 local store = Lyra.createPlayerStore({